 Peppermint is also known by the names Mint, Balm Mint, Curled Mint, Lamb Mint, and Brandy Mint.
 The plant is found throughout Europe, in moist areas, along stream banks and in waste lands.
-Mint is one of the most ancient of all medicinal herbs.
-Ancie...
+Mint is one of the most ancient of all health herbs.
+Ancient ...

 Peppermint is an excellent carminative, having a relaxing effect on the muscles of the digestive system, combats flatulence, and stimulates bile and digestive juice flow.
-It is used to relieve intestinal colic, flatulent dyspepsia and associated conditions.
+It can be used to help support intestinal colic, flatulent dyspepsia and associated complaints.
 The volatile oil in Peppermint acts as a mild anesthetic to the stomach wall, which allays feelings of nausea and the desire to vomit.
-This herb has long been known to relieve nausea and vomiting of pregnancy, and travel sickness.
-Peppermint is also used in the treatment of ulcerative conditions of the bowels.
-It is a traditional treatment of fevers, colds and influenza.
-As an inhalant, this herb is used as temporary relief for nasal catarrh.
+This herb has long been known to help support nausea and vomiting of pregnancy, and travel sickness.
+Peppermint can also be used in supporting complaints of the bowels.
+It is a traditional support for fevers, colds and digestion.
+As an inhalant, this herb is used as temporary support for nasal catarrh.
 Where headaches are associated with digestion, Peppermint may help.
-As a nervine, it eases anxiety and tension.
-In painful menstrual periods, it relieves the pain and eases associated tension.
-Externally, it is used to relieve itching, inflammations, and a variety of respiratory conditions.
+As a nervine, it supports anxiety and tension.
+In painful menstrual periods, it supports the pain and eases associated tension.
+Externally, it can be used to help support itching, inflammations, and a variety of respiratory complaints.
 Peppermint oil is also a great expectorant.

 User Group Forum